 Multiphase trajectory planning is a relatively mature trajectory planning algorithm, which was adopted by NASA in its X-38 project [35].
-The trajectory is generally divided into the centripetal homing phase, the energy management control (EMC) phase and the upwind landing phase.
+The trajectory is generally divided into the centripetal homing phase, the energy management control (EMC) phase, and the upwind landing phase.

 Its control operation is simpler than optimal homing.
-Therefore, from the point of view of engineering practicability, this paper uses the multiphase homing trajectory for parafoil.
+Therefore, from the point of view of engineering practicability, this article uses the multiphase homing trajectory for parafoil.
 The horizontal projection diagram is shown in Fig. 4.

-In the multiphase homing method, the transition point from the centripetal homing phase to the energy management control (EMC) phase is generally called the entry point (EP).
-The parameter of the entry point C is (R{EP}, θ{EP}) , where R{EP} is the turning radius of the EMC phase, and θ{EP} is the arc
+In the multiphase homing method, the transition point from the centripetal homing phase to the EMC phase is generally called the entry point (EP).
+The parameter of the EP C is $(R{\rm EP}, \theta{\rm EP})$, where $R{\rm EP}$ is the turning radius of the EMC phase, and $\theta{\rm EP}$ is the arc angle of enter point C. The parameters of the EP are the keys to multiphase homing.
+The design objective is that the distance between planned target point and actual landing point should be minimum, and the turning radius $R{\rm EP}$ should be within the parafoil performance range.
+The objective function is shown in (4)